The Cornwall We Want

 A better managed Cornwall

-by Michael, over 4 years agoI have witnessed much destruction being done to Cornwall.
+by Michael, almost 6 years agoI have witnessed much destruction being done to Cornwall.
 Too much building, failing infrastructure. tourism dangerously over marketed and so on.
 This is also dramatically changing everything.

 Tourism is not what it has been made out to be.
 David Penhaligon the late Member of Parliament knew that.
 Despite the hype, more of us depend on other sources of income and not tourism.
 In fact, I would suggest that most money raised by tourism goes on to leave Cornwall and many of those employed by it come here for the work.
 We end up paying to clean up after it.
 I...
 Continue reading